 Riders can also bring their e-bike with them, but be sure that it complies with Ontario’s e-bike standards (featured earlier in the article).

 What else I can do while on an e-bike trip Niagara Falls and Niagara-on-the-lake?

-Aside from the falls themselves, there are lots of other attractions and activities to do with in the Niagara areas.
+Aside from the falls themselves, there are lots of other attractions and activities to do within the Niagara areas.
 If you are a wine lover, the region is well known for its wineries such as Peller Estates, Wayne Gretzky Estates, Rief Estates, Konzelmann Estates, and many more, most of which include guided wine tours!

 Sites for more natural landscapes include Queen Victoria Park, Niagara Glen Nature Centre, Paradise Grove, and Dufferin Islands.
 Visitors can also view the entertainment and amusement attractions at Clifton Hill, or take the Maid of the Mist ride through the falls.

-Historical architecture includes the Toronto Power Generating Station, Oakes Garden Theatre, Mather Arch, and Oak Hall.
+The historical architecture includes the Toronto Power Generating Station, Oakes Garden Theatre, Mather Arch, and Oak Hall.
 Other sites include the Floral Clock, the Botanical Gardens, and the Butterfly Conservatory.
 Visitors at Niagara-on-the-lake should also be sure to check out the Shaw Festival productions, which run from May through December.

 Riders should note that while Niagara Falls is more touristy with its hotels, clubs, casinos, and other entertainment attractions, the town of Niagara-on-the-lake is more rustic, quaint, and quiet.

 What is the best time of the year to visit Niagara Falls and Niagara-on-the-lake on an e-bike?